What do I need to know before I travel?

 Yellow fever vaccination should usually be avoided during pregnancy and when breastfeeding.
 A healthcare practitioner will discuss the risks and benefits of vaccination in these circumstances.

-Latex: the tip caps of the prefilled syringes contain a natural rubber latex derivative, which may cause allergic reactions in latex sensitive individuals.
+Latex: the tip caps of the prefilled syringes contain a natural rubber latex derivative, which may cause allergic reactions in individuals with latex allergy.

 Side Effects